 Subject to our memorandum and articles of association and the laws of the Cayman Islands, our board of directors has complete discretion on whether to distribute dividends.
 Our shareholders may by ordinary resolution declare a dividend, but not exceeding the amount recommended by our board of directors.
+Our board of directors intends on paying dividends only to the extent cash is available in the offshore entities.
 Even if our board of directors decides to pay dividends, the form, frequency and amount will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.
 If we pay any dividends, we will pay our ADS holders to the same extent as holders of our ordinary shares, subject to the terms of the deposit agreement, including the fees and expenses payable thereunder.
 Cash dividends on our ordinary shares, if any, will be paid in U.S. dollars.